suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 explicitly consider those third parties in the software supply chain when such a binary analysis is desired.

-If an attacker alters the key distribution data then a recipient will decrypt the firmware image with an incorrect key.
-This will lead to expending energy and flash cycles until the failure is detected.

-To mitigate this attack, a new parameter, called suit-cek-verification, is added to the manifest.
-The suit-cek-verification parameter is optional to implement and optional to use.
-When used, it reduces the risk of a battery exhaustion attack against the IoT device.

 #  IANA Considerations

 IANA is asked to add two values to the SUIT_Parameters registry established by